CS5008Fall2025/homework-speed-comparison-skakked/Report.md

 5. What data structure is the fastest for adding elements to the front?
 Why do you think that is?

+   Linked List is the fastest for adding elements to the front, requiring only 0.006 seconds at N = 99,999 compared to 3.65 seconds for Vector.
+This is because a linked list simply allocates a new node and updates a single head pointer (an $O(1)$ operation).

 6. What data structure is the fastest for adding elements to the back?
 Why do you think that is?

 7. What data structure is the fastest for removing elements from the front?
 Why do you think that is?